 The Try-Me Service Station opened for business in 1929, founded on owner Edmund Thompson's belief that once people tried his outstanding products and services, they would become loyal customers.
 The Try-Me Service Station prospered despite the onset of the Great Depression.
 Building on his initial success, Edmund decided to take this same philosophy of customer satisfaction into automotive sales, marking the birth of the Thompson Automotive Group.

-Edmund started with used cars, but by 1936 he had become a Willys new car dealer.
-In 1937, he added the Studebaker line and soon ran out of room.
-In 1940, he razed his original service station to make way for a larger building.
+Edmund started with used cars and by 1936 he had become a Willys new car dealer.
+In 1937 he added the Studebaker line and soon ran out of room.
+In 1940 he razed his original service station to make way for a larger building.

 Fortunately, Edmund never strayed from his original dedication to customer service.
 When new car production was stopped during World War II, he was able to go back to his roots and keep his company going as a full-service gas station.

 The end of the war was a new beginning for Thompson Motor Sales.
 The company prospered in post-war years, adding Packard to the Thompson lineup in 1954.
 More importantly, those years marked the entrance of Edmund's sons, Edmund Jr and Frank, into the family business.

 In 1956, the Thompson family demonstrated their commitment to long-range growth by making a bold decision.
 Realizing that Willys, Studebaker and Packard were obsolete, they dropped all their existing lines in favor of becoming a Mercury dealer.
 The wisdom of this decision was proven by years of steady growth.